pjakiela/ECON379/exercises/E11B-more-power.md

 controls, the standard deviation used in the MDE calculuation is the standard deviation of the the **residuals** after regressing the outcome on the controls.
 Replace the missing values of the variables `b_acres` with zeroes.
 Then, regress `b_knowledge_correct` on `b_h_edu`, `b_hh_size`, `b_acres`, and `b_dist_km`.
 Use the post-estimation command `predict` to predict the residuals, generating the new variable `yresid`.
-The summarize `yresid`.
+Then summarize `yresid`.
 What is the standard deviation of the outcome variable **after regressing on the controls**?

 ##### Question 9